chinamike65/hugo-tuolesi/content/book2/book2en.md

 The prostration can eliminate karma, and all the karma of body, speech and mind can be eliminated.

-The merits of prostration are also great, all the meridians of the whole body can be opened up, and the blessings of Buddhas and Bodhisattvas can be obtained.
+The merits of prostration are also great, all the channels of the whole body can be opened up, and the blessings of Buddhas and Bodhisattvas can be obtained.

-The prostration is also a kind of practice in the tantric method to exercise the body.
+Prostration is also a kind of practice in the tantric method to exercise the body.

-Therefore, the blessings and merits of the prostration are very great.
+Therefore, the blessings and merits of prostration are very great.

 Visualize the Lord.